Contractors describe scant pre-launch testing of U.S. healthcare site

 CMS said on Thursday that about 700,000 applications had been submitted so far for U.S. healthcare coverage through the exchanges.

-"We would certainly have liked to see as much time as possible for end-to-end testing," said Andrew Slavitt, executive vice president for the parent of CGI Federal and Quality Software Services Inc, or QSSI, a unit of health insurer UnitedHealth Group.
+"We would certainly have liked to see as much time as possible for end-to-end testing," said Andrew Slavitt, executive vice president for the parent of CGI Federal and Quality Software Services Inc, or QSSI, a unit of health insurer UnitedHealth Group (UNH.N).

 QSSI produced the federal data hub and a software tool for creating online consumer accounts, which was at the center of early logjam problems.
 The design change involved turning off anonymous browsing and requiring online visitors to create accounts before researching health plan information and determining their eligibility for federal subsidies to help pay premiums.